Akagi Pass

 Hosshinmon-oji to Kumano Hongu Grand Shrine (taisha) is one of the most popular walks along the Kumano Kodo.
 Visitors from all areas of Japan and many non-Japanese choose this course for the first time they walk in Kumano.
 There are few steep slopes, and it ends at Kumano Hongu Grand Shrine, one of the most important sacred shrines in Japan.
 Allow approximately four to five hours for a guided hike.

-from the viewing point a half hours walk from to the old site of the Kumano Hongu Grand Shrine.
+Look down over the beautiful lush scenery of the Kumano River as it winds through the mountains from the viewing point a half hours walk from to the old site of the Kumano Hongu Grand Shrine.
 Experience the home of the ancient Japanese gods.

 Gyuba-doji to Chikatsuyu-oji